apex-companies/data-profiler/documentation/DataProfiler SOP.md

 ### Data directory

-a folder with client data files.
+A folder with client data files.
 The folder should contain ALL files the user wishes to upload.
 See below for naming conventions:

 ```
 ItemMaster.csv